zkxl/zkxl.github.io/_posts/2017-01-10-stable-marriage.md

 __claim: Stable matching problem has more than 1 possible outcomes; Different execution of G-S algorithm leads to different outcomes.
 However, if w is a valid partner of m, then (m, w) will appear at least once in certain valid outcome.__

 _proof by contradiction:
-- suppose at least one proposal from m to a valid partner w is rejected (either immediately or as a result of a broken engagement.), consider that the_ __first rejection__ _ever occurred during this execution E of G-S algorithm: m proposes to a valid partner w and w immediately rejects m because she prefers her current match m'.
+suppose at least one proposal from m to a valid partner w is rejected (either immediately or as a result of a broken engagement.), consider that the_ __first rejection__ _ever occurred during this execution E of G-S algorithm: m proposes to a valid partner w and w immediately rejects m because she prefers her current match m'.
-- Because w is a valid partner of m, there exists some other execution E' of G-S algorithm where (m, w) are paired and m' is paired with some other woman w', which is stable.
+Because w is a valid partner of m, there exists some other execution E' of G-S algorithm where (m, w) are paired and m' is paired with some other woman w', which is stable._
--_ __However__, _when w rejected m for m' during the execution of E, that was the first rejection ever occurred.
+__However__, _when w rejected m for m' during the execution of E, that was the first rejection ever occurred.
 That means, at that point, m' hasn't been rejected.
 Clearly, m' is proposing at decreasing order and w' is a valid partner of m'.
 So m' must prefer w to w'.
-- Since m' prefers w to w' and w prefers m' to m.
+Since m' prefers w to w' and w prefers m' to m.
 The outcome from the execution of E' can't be stable, which is a contradiction.
-- Therefore, our original proposal is false._
+Therefore, our original proposal is false._

 ---